vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 Use of a public IP address for the Kubernetes API server is optional.
 You can host your Kubernetes API server on a private IP address.
 In fact, this reference design uses a private IP address.
 Access is provided through a public endpoint in a DMZ with a Web Application Firewall (WAF) or through some kind of VPN level connectivity, such as Express Route or Site-to-Site VPN with connectivity back to your on-premises network.

-> **Note:** Keep in mind that the default deployment of Tanzu Kubernetes Grid creates public facing clusters.
+> **Note** Keep in mind that the default deployment of Tanzu Kubernetes Grid creates public facing clusters.
 Make sure you set `AZURE_ENABLE_PRIVATE_CLUSTER` to `true` if you want to deploy your Kubernetes clusters on a private IP address.

 ## Container Registries
 Numerous container registry options are available, and you may already have one in place.
 Tanzu comes pre-packaged with its own registry, called Harbor, which can be made available directly within a Tanzu Kubernetes Grid workload cluster.
 If you are hosting your Kubernetes clusters on a private IP address as described in this reference design, the Harbor registry sits in a workload cluster in the same network architecture as all other clusters.
 This design allows only private traffic access to the container images.